roam-mosaic/theme-boilerplate/README.md

   ![Screenshot of organization page](/screenshots/4_roam_nexus_chrome_overrides_folder_not_linked.png?raw=true)

-- Clone this repository
+- Fork this repository (clone from your repository)
-- Run `cd roam-mosaic` to navigate into your cloned repository
+- Run `cd roam-mosaic` to navigate into your forked repository
 - Run `yarn` to install all dependencies
 - Run `yarn dev` to build automatically when source files change.
 - You are now ready to start building your own theme!